 To achieve maximum growth during the fall and early spring, fall is typically the season to fertilize fescue lawns, pastures, and hayfields.
 However, due to the current dry conditions, I would not recommend fertilizing at this time.
 Lime, however, can be applied if needed.

 Our soils naturally become more acidic over time, which is why lime application is often necessary.
-Here are a few key points about lime:
+Here are a few key points about lime:- Lime is a soil amendment, not a fertilizer.
+Dolomitic lime contains calcium and magnesium, while calcitic lime only supplies calcium.

 - Lime is available in powdered or pelletized form for easy application, and while liquid lime is an option, it typically represents a more costly method.